The Easy Guide To The IF Function In Excel

 Next, let’s say you want to analyze the profitability of different products in your portfolio.
 You could use the IF function to automatically label products as “Profitable” or “Not Profitable” based on their profit margins.

-.
+The formula would look like this: =IF(C2>20%, "Profitable", "Not Profitable").
 In this case, C2 is the profit margin of a product, and 20% is your profitability threshold.
 The formula returns either profitable or not profitable.

 Voila!
 You’ve just created your own profitability indicator!